RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Remote).md

 ## Execute Atomic Tests on Remote Machine

-Before executing the test, you must first establish a PS session to the Remote machine.
+Before executing the test, you must first establish a PS session ($sess) to the Remote machine.

 * [Establish a PS Session (From Windows to Windows)]()
 * [Establish a PS Session (From Windows to Linux,OSx)]()